EternityForest/standards/drafts/power_delivery.md

 XT60 or PowerPole Connectors should be used on non-cylindrical batteries except very small ones, which should use JST-PH connectors, as is common practice by [SparkFun](https://www.sparkfun.com/products/13851) and [Adafruit](https://www.adafruit.com/products/258).

 [JST-XH](http://www.tjinguytech.com/charging-how-tos/balance-connectors) should be used for balancing connectors, although integrated balancing and protection modules should be preferred.
-Anderson Powerpoles may be used
+Anderson Powerpoles may also be for balancing in the 3-position 28v configuration mentioned in an earlier section.

 Switching
 ---------